Ironhack-Data-Madrid-Octubre-2023/1.1-lab_git/your-code/about-me.md

 * Which industry will you seek employment in?
 Consultoría, banca o multinacional
 * What will your future role look like?
 Businnes Analyst o Data Analyst
 * What is your career goal?
-Encontrar un trabajo en el que la funciones a desarrollar me motiven y este agusto en mi equipo de trabajo
+Encontrar un trabajo en el que la funciones a desarrollar me motiven y este agusto en mi equipo de trabajo.